-When you improve your commercial real estate property, the work you do fits into one of two broad camps.
-A building improvement is something that you do for your building, and a leasehold improvement is something that you do to your building for a specific tenant's benefit.
+When you improve your commercial real estate property, the work you do fits into one of two broad areas.
+A building improvement is something that you do for your building that changes its function, increases its value or extends its useful life.
+A leasehold improvement on the other hand is something that you do to your building for a specific tenant's benefit.
 The two types of improvements get treated very differently from the Internal Revenue Service's perspective.

 Work that you do on a building for the exclusive benefit of a specific tenant is considered a leasehold improvement.
 The improvement must be located within the demising walls of the tenant's space and made as a result of requirements in the tenant's lease.
 Finally, the building must be at least three years old before any improvements can be counted as a leasehold.